websiteinspiration/bugsplat.rb/entries/2013-11-12-little-data.md

+---
-Title: Little Data: How do we query personal data?
+title: !
+'Little Data: How do we query personal data?'
-Id:    little
+id: little
-Tags:  Programming, Data
+tags: Programming, Data
+---

 My wife and I recently moved from Portland, OR to Ann Arbor, MI.
 Among the cacophony of change that is involved with a move like that, we of course changed to the local utility company.
 Browsing around in their billing application one day I came across a page that showed a daily graph of our energy usage, supposedly valid through yesterday for both gas and electric.
 And it has a button that spits out a CSV file of the date, which means if I actually wanted to I could build my own tool to analyze our usage.